zessycne/BTL_AI/ThuyetTrinh/checklist_thuyet_trinh.md

 - [ ] **Technical confidence**
   - [ ] Understand every line of code
-  - [ ] Know why each decision was made
+  - [ ] Know why each optimization was made
   - [ ] Be ready to explain trade-offs

 - [ ] **Communication skills**